What is MAS Foundation?

 MAS Foundation is an important part of what makes MAS a different kind of insurance and investment company.
 It’s a relatively young charitable foundation that supports innovative and practical ways to tackle health inequities in communities around Aotearoa New Zealand.

-MAS Foundation is MAS’s charitable arm – an independent philanthropic organisation that has distributed millions to community groups working to create more equitable health and wellbeing outcomes around Aotearoa since it was
+MAS Foundation is MAS’s charitable arm – an independent philanthropic organisation that has distributed millions to community groups working to create more equitable health and wellbeing outcomes around Aotearoa New Zealand.

 As well as being a mutual company, MAS is also a registered charity.
 That means MAS doesn’t face the same pressures to distribute profits to shareholders as companies listed on the sharemarket, so it is able to contribute profits from its insurance and investments business into MAS Foundation.